 No, users cannot be assigned the same service more than once.

-There is an exception to this rule: If you have multiple meetings sites, you can potentially grant users multiple meetings licenses (one for each site).
+However, if you have multiple meetings sites, you can potentially grant users multiple meetings licenses (one for each site).

 - Can I use license assignments to assign Webex Calling licenses to users?